chanced/focus-svelte/README.md

 focus-svelte works a bit differently than other focus locks I've encounted.
-Rather than using an event listener to track user activity and manipulating the default behavior of the browser, the DOM is manipulated instead.
+Rather than using an event listener to track user activity and manipulating the default behavior of the browser, the DOM is updated instead.
 All elements outside of a lock have their `tabindex` set to `-1`.

 To keep track of changes after the lock is enabled, a `MutationObserver` monitors the DOM for updates, assigning the node's state through data attributes respective to environmental conditions.

 Once all focus locks are disabled or removed, the `MutationObserver` is stopped and the elements' properties are reset.
 If a focus lock later becomes active, the `MutationObserver` is restarted and nodes are decorated accordingly.

-#### aria-hidden

 If `assignAriaHidden` is `true` (default: `false`), when a focus lock becomes enabled, all elements outside of an active lock or their ancestory have their